 - The prospect is aware of a problem and searching for a solution

 - Budget is available to make a purchase

 - The purchasing timeframe has been identified

 Establishing these processes and criteria in advance increases the quality of leads and buying experience for your customers.
-It increases the engagement level of your sales organisation with them giving more care and priority on leads produced by marketing.
+It increases the engagement level of your sales organisation, with them giving more care and priority to leads produced by marketing.

 To discuss how to build a nurturing programme for your marketing department, please reach out by contacting our office.

 © Y2017 Sales Focus Advisory All rights reserved.